Book consultation

 Balance Light to Avoid Cold Interiors

-• Accent lighting such as wall sconces, floor lamps, or LED strips under shelves
+Wall sconces, floor lamps, or LED strips under shelves add depth.

 Meaningful Decor With Restraint